 About the project

-Port Hawkesbury Paper is building a 130.5-megawatt (MW) wind project, known as the Goose Harbour Lake Wind Project, which will be located on lands in Guysborough County that are currently under license to Port Hawkesbury Paper for approved sustainable forest management.
+PHP Wind is building a wind project, known as the Goose Harbour Lake Wind Farm Project, which will be located on lands in Guysborough County that are currently under license to Port Hawkesbury Paper for approved sustainable forest management.

 This project represents another step towards securing the long-term viability of one of the largest industrial employers in Nova Scotia.
-Goose Harbour Lake Wind will also ensure an environmentally sustainable optimization of the Port Hawkesbury Paper facility’s operations, reducing its carbon footprint and greenhouse gas emissions.
+The Goose Harbour Lake Wind Farm Project will contribute to the environmental, economic and social objectives of Port Hawkesbury Paper facility’s operations, as the project will reduce the carbon footprint of the provincial power supply and corresponding greenhouse gas emissions.

 News & Updates

 The Minister of Environment and Climate Change has granted approval of the Goose Harbour Lake Wind Farm

 Projects like this are better when there is community involvement and engagement.